-We performed the audit according to the planned scope and timing previously communicated to you in our communication about planning matters on June 17, 2013.
+We performed the audit according to the planned scope and timing previously communicated to you in our letter about planning matters dated May 27, 2015.

 Significant Audit Findings

 Qualitative Aspects of Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by Buffalo United Charter School are described in Note 2 to the financial statements.